Welcome to Snowpack Tracker for the Bridger-Teton Avalanche Center (BTAC)!

 Display defaults to 24-hr data for the current season, with the ability to view historic seasons back to 1974-75.
 Includes weather and avalanche event panels from Snowpack Tracker, with additional panels including multiday cumulative SWE, new snow density, and 24-hr wind totals.
 Each panel includes pan, zoom, and image export tools on the right side-bar.

 Snowpack Tracker and Historic Data display 24-hr data (or "white sheet" data) from the Bridger-Teton Avalanche Center (BTAC).
-Data is sourced from snow study plots and weather stations at Jackson Hole Mountain Resort, including Rendezvous Bowl plot (9,580'), Raymer plot (9,360'), Mid-Mountain plot (8,180'), and Rendezvous Summit (10,450').
-Specific data sources are summarized below:
+Data is sourced from snow study plots and weather stations at Jackson Hole Mountain Resort (JHMR), including Rendezvous Bowl plot (9,580'), Raymer plot (9,360'), Mid-Mountain plot (8,180'), and Rendezvous Summit (10,450').
+This dataset has been maintained by the BTAC and JHMR Ski Patrol since the late 1960s.

-Avalanche events submitted by the public or recorded by BTAC forecasters are color-coded for crown depth.
+Events submitted by the public or recorded by BTAC forecasters are color-coded for crown depth.
 Note that crown depth is often estimated by observers.
-'Area' includes events from avalanche control work at Jackson Hole Mountain Resort, and 'BC' is all recorded backcountry events, including the JHMR sidecountry.
+'Area' includes events from avalanche control work at Jackson Hole Mountain Resort, and 'BC' is all recorded backcountry events.
+Many avalanches occur during periods with limited visibility and/or in remote locations and are not observed or reported.

 Snow depth is manually measured from a total snow depth stake, and 24-hr new snow and snow water equivalent (SWE) are measured using a SnowMetrics density tube.
 Measurements represent previous 24-hr totals, and are taken at approximately 10 AM daily.
 SWE is displayed as SWEx10 to enable quick estimation of new snow density.
 For example, new snow and SWEx10 bars of equal height represent 10% density.
 Settlement is calculated as [total depth previous day] + [24-hr new snow] - [total depth current day].